mikechambers/darci/README.md

 This [page](https://crontab.guru/) has a useful app for figuring out the crontab time formats.

-#### Create DCLISYNC service
+#### Running as a service / Automating Data Sync

 Next, we need to schedule the player data syncing via _dclisync_.
-It is recomened to do this via a custom script and system service.
-This will allow us a bit more control, and ensure that we don't try to start a new data sync, while an existing one is still running.
+There are two ways to do this:

-However, if you are just running for a single user, you could probably just schedule it using cron running at 1 or 2 minute intervals.
+-   Set up a crontab task to automate calling dclisync at a set interval.
+This should be ok for just a couple of users, but you need to make sure there is enough time between intervals that _dclisync_ doesn't get called while it is still running from a previous sync.

-Note, before we setup the dcli service, make sure to do your intial sync for all of the players who you will add to the app.
-The initial sync can take a long time, depending on number of players and activities, and running that sync manually will allow you to monitor any issues, and ensure everything is synced correctly.
+-   Install and run _dclisync_ as a system service.
+This is the safest most robust way, and is recommended, especially if you are syncing data for multiple users.

-Updating
+_dclisync_ includes a systemctl service, and [information on how to run dclisync as a service](https://github.com/mikechambers/dcli/tree/main/src/dclisync#run-as-a-service).
+Follow those directions, and then continue on the setup instructions here.

 #### Configure Web Server and Proxy